[UPDATED IN SEPTEMBER 2024]

 » Helipad Lounge

-To end the day, I suggest a stop at one of the most original rooftops in Kuala Lumpur.
+To end the day, I suggest a stop at one of the most original rooftops bars in Kuala Lumpur.
 There are many in the city (some of them you should actually book in advance).
 I ended up going to Helipad Lounge and I really enjoyed the experience.

 This rooftop is a helipad during the day and turns into a bar after 6 pm.
 Entrance costs 100 MYR (~20€), but you get two drinks from a pre-defined drinks list.
 The atmosphere of the bar is amazing.
 Plus, the 360.º views of the city make it one of the most beautiful places in Kuala Lumpur.